Termites cause more destruction to Aussie homes and families than any other pests by a huge margin.

 - Other hardwoods

-And don’t forget that even if you have a steel frame home, your door and window frames, and plasterboard will still attract termites.
+And don’t forget that even if you have a steel frame home, your door and window frames, and plasterboard will still attract these pests.

-But, aside from the exception of the drywood termite, what they are really attracted to is moisture.
-An underground ventilation system could be an excellent way to keep out subterranean termites but this is only possible with homes that are on stumps.
+But, aside from the exception of the drywood species, what they are really attracted to is moisture.
+An underground ventilation system could be an excellent way to keep out subterranean species but this is only possible with homes that are on stumps.
 Basically you should seek to keep moisture away from your home in all its formats.